anmarchio/experiments/README.md

 * `max r_{fit, lbl_edge_density} = 0.324` shows a positive correlation between edge density of labels and fitness.
 * `max r_{fit, lbl_num_superpixels} = 0.366` shows a positive correlation between number of superpixels in the label and fitness.
 * `min r_{fit, relative_label_size} = 0.0531` worst choice, indicating no correlation at all.

+## Pipeline Retrieval

+- Conduct a similarity comparison between all available image datasets using embeddings.
+- Use pipelines previously computed and evolved on specific image datasets.
+- Cross-apply these pipelines to all other datasets.
+- With approximately 30 datasets, this results in around 900 cross-applications of pipelines.
+- Compute the MCC (Matthews Correlation Coefficient) score for each pipeline run.
+- Compare the MCC scores to the dataset similarity metrics.
+- Test the hypothesis: more similar datasets yield better MCC results when filter pipelines are cross-applied.

+### Running Pipeline Retrieval Experiments

+* Run the pipeline retrieval script using:
+  * `python -m pipeline_retrieval.run_pipeline_retrieval.py`